Hello

 Photo credit: Wilfred Nyangaresi | Nation Media Group

-Sarah Wairimu, who is being tried for the murder of her husband Tob Cohen, now wants the judge to recuse herself over what she terms as prejudice.
+Sarah Wairimu, who is being tried for the murder of her husband Tob Cohen, now wants the High Court in Kibera to declare her case a mistrial and a nullity in law.

 Cohen's body was found in a septic tank in his Lower Kabete home in July 2019, after he went missing for 54 days.
 Ms Wairimu was accused of his murder.